chrishwise/cmsc_312_operating_system_project/README.md

 Used a lock for critical section resolving scheme Added memory to the template files and added functionality to load new process's to the ready queue Struggling to debug after finally finishing all of Phase 2's required functionality

+USER INSTRUCTIONS:
+run main.py
+follow the prompts to generate and run processes